9 Things Not to Get Wrong When Travelling In Convoy

 It’s important that all cars in the convoy keep an eye out for each other and to keep the leader informed.

-The best two ways to do this are to make sure that the car behind you has seen you make a turn and that they’ve followed you through; and that you call up the leader when you make a designated turn or to a checkpoint.
+The best two ways to do this are to make sure that the car behind you sees you make a turn and they follow you; and that you call up the leader when you make a designated turn or to a checkpoint.

 7: Travel With a CB